Bomberman Touch

 Bomberman Touch is a series of Bomberman games for iOS created by Hudson Soft.

 The first game, Bomberman Touch: The Legend of Mystic Bomb was released in as a launch title for the App Store.
 The sequel, Bomberman Touch 2: Volcano Party, released in 2009.
 The sequel adds multiplayer and online social interaction through the OpenFeint platform.
 It was later updated for Game Center support.

+Gameplay

+The Legend of Mystic Bomb does not include the series' traditional multiplayer battle gameplay, and instead focuses on single-player gameplay where "Bomber John" must use bombs to explore grid-structured mazes.

+The sequel, Volcano Party, also focuses on maze exploration, but with an autoscrolling wall of lava.
+Volcano Party includes multiplayer co-op, as well as a traditional multiplayer battle mode for multiple iPhone devices.

 Reception

 The Legend of Mystic Bomb received mixed reviews according to the review aggregation website GameRankings.
 IGN praised the visual aesthetics, soundtrack, story, online functionality and game mechanics of The Legend of Mystic Bomb.